tcltk/tcl/tools/man2markdown-README.md

 - .AS (maximum sizes of arguments for setting tab stops)
 - .ta (set tab stops)
 - .RS .RE (relative inset, i.e. indentation)
-- .nf .fi (turn off/on filling of lines)
+- .nf .fi (turn off/on filling of lines, only used in SYNOPSIS and oo CLASS HIERARCHY, the effect being similar to <pre> and <code> for HTML)
 - .TH (title heading)
 - .TP (tagged paragraph)
 - .IP (indented paragaph)